Contemplate our place in the universe to the sounds of some of Australia’s most uniquely diverse musicians, storytellers

 - 6 musicians and 1 optional sound and lighting engineer

 No adult content or critical technical requirements.

 Human Symphony presents international quality shows, musical works and community engagement programs.
-Led by acclaimed French vocalist and Artistic Director Pauline Maudy and featuring Creative Producer Greta Kelly, the company works with award-winning performers from Australia and Europe and has been mesmerising audiences with powerful and inspired performances.
+Led by acclaimed French vocalist and Artistic Director Pauline Maudy and featuring Creative Producer Greta Kelly, the company works with award-winning performers from Australia and Europe and has been mesmerising national and international audiences with powerful and inspired shows.

 Unique musicality and storytelling, coupled with theatrical experience and a knack for engaging community members across generations makes for a truly valuable and entertaining experience.

 The team has presented three shows through ArTour: MZAZA: Children of the Road (2016/2017) MZAZA: The Birth and Death of Stars (2019/2020) Take Me to Paris (2021/2022)